The computational complexity of sparse operations is proportional to

 Reordering the columns of a matrix can often make its LU or QR factors sparser.
 Reordering the rows and columns can often make its Cholesky factors sparser.
 The simplest such reordering is to sort the columns by nonzero count.
 This is sometimes a good reordering for matrices with very irregular structures, especially if there is great variation in the nonzero counts of rows or columns.

-This ordering is useful for matrices that come from one-dimensional
+also useful for nonsymmetric matrices.
+This ordering is useful for matrices that come from

-problems or problems that are in some sense "long and thin."
+one-dimensional problems or problems that are in some sense long and

 See Reordering and Factorization for an example using